 These sweet little baskets don’t just have to be for eggs though.
 Imagine them as little baby carriers for a baby shower favor, or sweet little harvest baskets for Thanksgiving!
 You could fill them with red candies for an apple themed teacher gift too.
 The free printable template, or the Silhouette cut file make it easy to create several of these, and assembly is a total breeze.
 You could use brads, or just glue the handles on depending on the time or your specific use.

 - Pretty colored brad (check out these ones on Amazon)

 - One of these paper basket template files:

 PaperBasket.PDF (Simply print on your card stock, fold on dotted lines, cut on solid ones.)

 How You Make It:

-- Once you have your parts all cut, its time to assemble.
+- Once you have your parts all cut, it is time to assemble.
 (Note: Rachel from The Little Blue Room chalked the edges of her paper for more dimension.
-I like mine more "clean") Start by taking the two longest strips from one side and gluing those together.
+I like mine more “clean”) Start by taking the two longest strips from one side and gluing those together.
 Then, layer the next two (one from each side,) and finally the last two.
 Repeat for the other side.